webserver0518/legi-bit-application/README.md

 Each component is containerized with its own `Dockerfile`:

-- `flask/Dockerfile` builds the Flask application image.
+- `flask/Dockerfile`
-- `services/mongodb/Dockerfile` builds the MongoDB-facing API service.
+- `services/mongodb/Dockerfile`
-- `services/s3/Dockerfile` builds the S3 helper service.
+- `services/s3/Dockerfile`
-- `nginx/Dockerfile` assembles the reverse proxy image with configuration from `nginx/conf/`.
+- `nginx/Dockerfile`

-These images are meant to be orchestrated together (e.g., via `docker compose`) to provide a full stack where the gateway fronts the Flask API, which in turn coordinates with the MongoDB and S3 helper services.
+These images are meant to be orchestrated together.

 ## Local Development